 Benoit is a Master's student in legal research at the Université de Sherbrooke.
 In the context of an agreement leading to a double degree, he is concurrently completing a Master 2 in Human rights history, theory and practice at the Université Grenobles-Alpes.
 He also works as a research assistant at the Law Faculty and Engineering Faculty, and he has completed the Barreau du Québec's training.
 His research interests are, among others, the philosophy of law, rights and freedoms, as well as legal ethics and theory.
 His current research is about the legal characterization surrounding the 2012 "Printemps québécois", namely through the discourse of jurists and the evolution of the student right to strike.

 Pierre is a professor at the Université du Québec en Outaouais.
-As a graduate of the Université de Sherbrooke (nursing degree, master's degree in law and health policy), he is currently completing his doctoral studies in nursing at the University of Ottawa.
+As a graduate of the Université de Sherbrooke (nursing degree, master's degree in law and health policy), he also holds a Ph.D. in nursing sciences at the University of Ottawa (University research chair in forensic nursing).
 His research interests target the interactions between the fields of law and psychiatry, specifically the study of the processes of marginalization and social exclusion.
 His research explores the questions of identity and self-determination in the context of disability and mental illness, and the influence of law on the legitimacy of health interventions.

 Alexandra is a professor at the Faculty of Law, Université de Sherbrooke.
 Using critical and comparative perspectives, her work focuses on fundamental institutions of private law.
 A graduate of the Transsystemic Program of McGill University, she is also holds an LL.M. and an LL.D. from Laval University, as well as a B.A. in comparative literature and cinema from the University of Montreal.
 Member of the Barreau du Québec since 2009, she served as a law clerk at the Court of Appeal of Quebec (2008–2010) after having been the Assistant Director for the Paul-André Crépeau Centre for Private and Comparative Law (2007–2008).
 Her work today focuses on the social functions of private law, more particularly on the notion of power and new ways of holding property.